-Piecemeal Examination 707.07(g)
+707.07(g) Piecemeal Examination [R-16]

 Piecemeal examination should be avoided as much as possible.
 The Examiner ordinarily should reject each claim on all valid grounds available, avoiding, however, undue multiplication of references.
 (See 904.02.)
+Major technical rejections on grounds such as aggregation, lack of proper disclosure, undue breadth, serious indefiniteness and res judicata should be applied where appropriate even though there may be a seemingly sufficient rejection on the basis of prior art.
+Where a major technical rejection is proper, it should be stated with a full development of reasons rather than by a mere conclusion coupled with some stereotyped expression.

-Moreover, when there exists a sound rejection on the basis of prior art which discloses the "heart" of the alleged invention (as distinguished from prior art which merely meets the terms of the claim), secondary rejections on technical grounds ordinarily should not be Where a major technical rejection is proper (e.g., aggregation, lack of proper disclosure, undue breadth), such rejection should be stated with a full development of the reasons rather than by a mere conclusion coupled with some stereotyped expression.
-Certain technical rejections (e.g. negative limitations, indefiniteness) should not be made where the examiner, recognizing the limitations of the English language, is not aware of an improved mode of definition for so holding should be given it rejected as 707.07(h) Notify of Inaccuracies in Amendment windship at a same
+In cases where there exists a sound rejection on the basis of prior art which discloses the "heart" of the invention (as distinguished from prior art which merely meets the terms of the claims), secondary rejections on minor technical grounds should ordinarily not be made.
+Certain technical rejections (e.g. negative limitations, indefiniteness) should not be made where the examiner, recognizing the limitations of the English language, is not aware of an improved mode of definition.